 If you have collected your data in MS Excel or any other program, you may want to transfer it to R in the safest way.
 Here are a couple of posts on, for example, how to export from Excel to a CSV file and then how to import from the CSV file into R. Other ways to export/import will be also described here.

 This section provides you few a few useful or frequently used functions that may make your work quicker or at least easier.
 Making series, handling vectors and objects…

 It is time to start drawing charts and visualize your data in a more graphical manner.
-As you will see in the next section, R is really powerful and give you the chance to do what you want, providing that you know the language.
+As you will see in this section, R is powerful and give you the chance to do what you want, providing that you know the language.
 They are plenty of functions and arguments to set up all kind of items.
 However, before getting fancy and making impressive charts, it is necessary to get the basics.